top of page

 Elizabeth Youth Theater Ensemble (Elizabeth, NJ)

-Franklin High School (Seattle, WA)
+Garfield High School (Seattle, WA)

 Hendersonville Theatre (Hendersonville, NC)

-Hoosiers Concerned about Guns (Indianapolis, IN)
+Hoosiers Concerned about Gun Violence (Indianapolis, IN)

 Indian River High School (Philadelphia, NY)

-Jared’s Heart of Success (Atlanta, GA)
+Jared's Heart of Success, Inc. (Stonecrest, GA)

-Kecoughtan High School (Hampton, VA)
+Kecoughtan High School Theatre (Hampton, VA)

 Orlando Family Stage (Orlando, FL)

-Rancho Buena Vista HIgh School (Vista, CA)
+Rancho Buena Vista High School (Margaretville, NY)

 Rockford University (Rockford, IL)